koadman/proxigenomics/simulation/pipeline/README.md

 These are taken by the pipeline and a sweep of experimental conditions are explored.
 This happens in three stages.

 ####Stages
+1. Generation of Communities
-1. Generation of WGS data
+2. Generation of WGS data
-2. Generation of HiC data
+3. Generation of HiC data
-3. WGS and HiC are brought together, subsequently clustered and validated.
+4. WGS and HiC are brought together, subsequently clustered and validated.

 The pipeline is built on top of Nestly and utilises the SCons wrapper.
 This make-like tool permits the definition of dependencies and manages the need for intermediate recalculation internally.